Madam C. J. Walker Manufacturing Company: Early life

-1905-1910
+1905–1910

-Madam C. J. Walker, then Sarah Breedlove, first formed the idea of her company in Denver, Colorado, in the early twentieth century.
-Like many women of her era, she suffered from scalp infections and hair loss because of hygiene practices, diet and products that damaged her hair.
-Walker had initially learned about hair and scalp care from her brothers, who owned a barber shop in St. Louis during the 1880s and 1890s.
-Around 1904, Walker—still known as Sarah Breedlove McWilliams Davis (after marriages to Moses McWilliams and John Davis) became a sales agent for Annie Malone, an African-American businesswoman, who founded a company in 1900 manufacturing a "Wonderful Hair Grower."
-Before 1900, there were several other black women who called themselves "hair growers" and who advertised in black newspapers including the Baltimore Afro-American and the St. Louis Palladium.
+Breedlove first formed the idea of a company in Denver, Colorado, in the early twentieth century.
+Like many women of her era, Breedlove suffered from scalp infections and hair loss because of hygiene practices, diet, and products that damaged her hair.
+Breedlove initially learned about hair and scalp care from her brothers, who owned a barber shop in St. Louis during the 1880s and 1890s.
+Around 1904, Breedlove became a sales agent for Annie Turnbo Malone, an African-American businesswoman who founded a company in 1900 manufacturing a "Wonderful Hair Grower."
+Before 1900, several other black women called themselves "hair growers" and advertised in black newspapers, including the Baltimore Afro-American and the St. Louis Palladium.
 In 1900 Gilbert Harris spoke about "Work in Hair" at the National Negro Business League convention in Boston.

-After moving to St. Louis, Missouri in 1889, she worked as a cook at a cool house.
-Edmund L. Scholtz, a wholesale druggist in Denver, assisted her in developing her own ointment to heal scalp disease.
+After moving to St. Louis, Missouri, in 1889, Breedlove worked as a cook and laundress.
+Edmund L. Scholtz, a wholesale druggist in Denver, assisted her in developing an ointment to heal scalp disease.

-In January 1906, she married Charles Joseph Walker and changed her name to Madam C. J. Walker.
-Together they marketed and sold "Walker's Wonderful Hair Grower." in Denver and surrounding Colorado communities.
-The first advertisements for Walker's haircare products appeared in 1906 in The Statesman and featured a front and back image of her shoulder-length hair which boasted the growth was from only two years' treatment.
+In January 1906, Breedlove married Charles Joseph Walker and changed her name to "Madam C. J. Walker".
+Together, they marketed and sold "Walker's Wonderful Hair Grower" in Denver and surrounding Colorado communities.
+The first advertisements for Walker's haircare products appeared in 1906 in The Statesman and featured a front and back image of her shoulder-length hair, which boasted the growth from only two years' treatment.

-In July 1906, Walker and her new husband left Denver to begin traveling throughout Texas, Oklahoma and several southern states to market their product line.
+In July 1906, Walker and her new husband left Denver to begin traveling throughout Texas, Oklahoma, and several southern states to market their product line.
 In September 1906, her daughter Lelia took over the business operations in Denver.
 By May 1907, tensions between Malone and Walker came to a head, and The Statesman reported that Walker would discontinue business in Denver altogether and planned to travel throughout the southern United States and eventually to northern states.

 As she gained popularity, it became clear that Walker would need a temporary headquarters for her business--Pittsburgh, Pennsylvania was chosen for its convenient and accessible shipping arrangements.
-In the midst of Pittsburgh's 1908 economic crisis, Walker opened a hair parlor at 2518 Wylie Avenue among a number of other black businesses.
+Amid Pittsburgh's 1908 economic crisis, Walker opened a hair parlor at 2518 Wylie Avenue among several other black businesses.
 Walker also began training her own sales agents and founded Lelia College, a school named after her daughter.
-She placed Lelia in charge of these agents, while traveling west to Ohio.
-At twenty-three, Lelia was sent to Bluefield, West Virginia to survey untapped markets.
+Walker placed Lelia in charge of these agents while traveling west to Ohio.
+At twenty-three, Lelia was sent to Bluefield, West Virginia, to survey untapped markets.